dashingsoft/pyarmor/docs/reference/concepts.rst

     Store Pyarmor local configuration file, default is :file:`./.pyarmor/`

-  Hook
+  Hook script

-    A python script is embedded into obfuscated script or runtime files to do some extra work
+    Hook script is a python script which locates in sub-path ``hooks`` of :term:`local path` or :term:`global path`.

+    When obfuscating the scripts, if there is any same name script exists, it's called module hook script.

   JIT